HamishPierpont/stepik-code/README.md

 3. Add desired text, images, code samples, etc. to problem description.
 4. At the bottom there will be 3 tabs: “Test Cases”, “Languages and Templates”, and “Advanced”.
 5. Create desired test case inputs and outputs on your own, outside of stepik.
-You can test them out in stepik if you would like as well.
+You can test them out in Stepik if you would like as well.
 6. Click “Test Cases”.
 Place the first test case input and output here.
 Do not add others here, only have the first [<sup id="footnote-id">1</sup>](#fn1).
 7. Click “Languages and Templates”.